ijly188/laravel-eccomerce/README.md

 1. Clone the repo and `cd` into it
 1. `git checkout f4f651a8a35ebb2ff38ba15771fd65c93051f942`
 1. Follow the rest of the steps above.
 Instead of `php artisan ecommerce:install`, migrate and seed the normal way with `php artisan migrate --seed`

+## How to build a helper file in laravel project?
+you can add a helpers.php file in app folder, open composer.json, and edit the part of autoload.
+In this case we need to use the helpers.php so we add the new type "file".
+We want to use the helpers by laravel, so we enter command "composer dumpautoload" to load the autoload part.
+Because you use the LaravelShoppingcart package, you need to check the price file what type of the price you get by this package.
+If you want to remove the separator, you need to open cart.php in config folder.
+In the end of the file, you can find the "'thousand_seperator' => ','" row.
+It means you would get price like 1,000 but it is a string.